+Effectively implementing risk assessment methodology and measuring safety and health risks within the organization required front-line employees to be involved and engaged in the risk-assessment process.
 ABC Company selected R3TM because it is easy to understand, it utilizes consistent criteria to measure and quantify risks, it is able to be used by front-line employees, it requires a cross-functional team approach, and it aligns well with Six Sigma and LEAN continuous improvement processes.
-R3TM enables a risk improvement team to perform a baseline of the current state of the work system being evaluated, measure risk exposures quantitatively and qualitatively, evaluate the effectiveness of existing mitigating controls, and develop a list of proactive improvement actions that will reduce risk.
+R3TM enables a risk improvement team to perform a baseline of the current state of the work system being evaluated, measure risk exposures quantitatively and qualitatively, evaluate the effectiveness of existing mitigating controls and develop a list of proactive improvement actions which will reduce risk.
 Additionally, R3TM provides a measurement of the future state of a work process once additional mitigating controls have been implemented.
 This approach enabled ABC Company to prioritize limited resources to systematically reduce and control risks by continuously working in the areas with the greatest risk concerns.

-ABC Company developed a training program to teach frontline employees how to conduct and document risk assessments using the R3TM process.
-These assessments are performed by a team of employees, which includes frontline employees involved in the work process and other interested parties, such as the engineering department, maintenance, and safety and health professionals.
-When conducting risk assessments, the team observed the work system that was identified as requiring improvement; documented the process steps; and conducted a baseline assessment to identify and measure the potential risk exposures within the work system.
-Next, the team developed mitigating controls to reduce risk and conducted a subsequent assessment to measure the effectiveness of the recommended improvements.
+ABC Company developed a training program to teach front line employees how to conduct and document risk assessments using the $R3^{TM}$ process.
+These assessments are performed by a team of employees which includes front-line employees involved in the work process and other interested parties such as the engineering department, maintenance, and safety and health professionals.
+When conducting risk assessments, the team observed the work system which was identified as requiring improvement; documented the process steps and conducted a baseline assessment to identify and measure the potential risk exposures within the work system.
+Next the team developed mitigating controls to reduce risk and conducted a subsequent assessment to measure the effectiveness of the recommended improvements.
 Once the additional mitigating controls have been identified, the risk assessment is reviewed with leadership, and an action plan to implement the recommendations developed.
-The sample R3TM assessment conducted by ABC Company in Figure 6 below indicates a 57% reduction in residual risk (R3TM) could be achieved if all the recommended improvements are effectively implemented.
-This represents a significant improvement in the work system risk versus the baseline, and clearly shows the residual risk that remains in the work system.
+The sample $R3^{TM}$ assessment conducted by ABC Company in Exhibit 6 below indicates a 57% reduction in residual risk (R3TM) could be achieved if all the recommended improvements are effectively implemented.
+This represents a significant improvement in the work system risk versus the baseline, and clearly shows the residual risk which remains in the work system The R3TM process required the team of employees to identify risk concerns for each work system, determine the number of employees exposed to each risk concern, and then identify and evaluate the effectiveness of existing risk mitigation controls.
+As illustrated by the example in Exhibit 7, the team assessed each risk concern using a five point rating scale to rate the Frequency, Likelihood and Severity of each risk concern to calculate a baseline risk score or index of inherent risk.